Cast Iron Dutch Oven: How to Bake Bread

 it has a well-formed crust;

-it sounds hollow when tapped;
+it sounds hollow;

-the bottom is brown, not black.
+the underside is brown, not black.

 Three traditions of cauldron bread